Goodwin, Upton homer, Angels beat White Sox 5-4

+CHICAGO (AP) — Brian Goodwin left his mark on a game, just as Mike Trout has done so often for the Los Angeles Angels.

-CHICAGO (AP) — Brian Goodwin’s two-run homer in the eighth inning tied the game, and Justin Upton hit a solo shot in the ninth that proved to be the winner as the Los Angeles Angels rallied to beat the Chicago White Sox 5-4 on Friday night, snapping a four-game losing streak.
+Goodwin’s two-run homer in the eighth inning tied the game, and Justin Upton hit a solo shot in the ninth that proved to be the winner as the Angels rallied to beat the Chicago White Sox 5-4 on Friday night, snapping a four-game losing streak.

 Chicago led 4-2 with one out in the top of the eighth before reliever Aaron Bummer walked pinch-hitter Taylor Ward.
 Goodwin followed with a two-run homer that ruined a quality start by White Sox pitcher Lucas Giolito.

-Goodwin had replaced slugger Mike Trout in the fifth inning.
+Goodwin had replaced Trout in the fifth inning.
 Trout left the game with right toe discomfort.

+“It’s not easy.
+You know what you miss whenever Mike is not in the lineup,” Goodwin said.
+“It brings everything to the table.
+It’s not really for me to fill his shoes, but it’s just go out and do what I’m supposed to do, play my game, produce.

 On the first pitch in the ninth inning, Upton hit his 12th homer of the season, off closer Alex Colomé (4-3), to give the Angels the lead.